NullMode/vim/README.md

 * curl

 ## Installation Instructions
-* Navigate to a suitable download folder and run
+* Navigate to a suitable download folder and run:
 `git clone https://github.com/NullMode/vim.git`
+* Install the packages above: `apt-get install git python-pip vim vim-nox curl`
 * If you are not installing this as root you may need to install flake8 and isort manually
-`pip install flake8 isort`
+`sudo pip install flake8 isort`
 * Running update.sh will pull down the submodules code
 * The install.sh file will sync the contents of the cloned project to the user's $HOME directory.
 * General configuration is kept in the .vimrc file